Time Stand Still (song)

 "Time Stand Still" is a song by Canadian progressive rock band Rush, released in 1987 as the lead single from their twelfth studio album Hold Your Fire.
 The song features American singer-songwriter Aimee Mann.
 It peaked at No. 3 on the U.S. Mainstream Rock chart on November 6, 1987, and was a minor hit single in the United Kingdom, peaking at No. 42 on the UK Singles Chart.
 A music video for the song was directed by Zbigniew Rybczyński.
+On June 7, 2026, Aimee Mann joined Rush on stage to play the song live for the first time without the use of a backing track.

 Development and composition

 "Time Stand Still" was the first track Neil Peart wrote for Hold Your Fire.
 According to Peart, he wrote the lyrics for "Time Stand Still" based on his time with Rush:

 "All through the '70s our lives were flying by; we spent so much time on the road that it became like a dark tunnel.
 You start to think about the people you're neglecting, friends and family.
 So the song is about stopping to enjoy that; with a warning against too much looking back.
 Instead of getting nostalgic about the past, it's more a plea for the present."

 "Time Stand Still" is in the key of E major.
 The tempo is moderately fast.
 The song starts in 7/4 before going to common time by the first verse.
 'Til Tuesday frontwoman Aimee Mann briefly sings in each chorus of the song, marking Rush's first collaboration with another vocalist; Rush guitarist Alex Lifeson adding that the band thought a female singer "would suit the song".
 Initially, the band had hoped to recruit Cyndi Lauper to sing the part, then later approached the Pretenders' Chrissie Hynde because, according to Lifeson, "we thought she'd be perfect.
 But Chrissie was unavailable at the time."
 Rush later recruited Mann and paid her $2,000 to sing on the track, with Lifeson saying that "her voice blends with Geddy [Lee]'s perfectly and I think it creates the right atmosphere for the song.
 It's just something new for Rush."